heli-stand/jerelyhe.github.io/README.md

 My main research interest is in Machine Learning and Reinforcement Learning.

 ## Personal Timeline
-- PhD Candidate, University of Sydney, 2024 - Present
+- PhD Candidate, The University of Sydney, 2024 - Present
 - Research Assistant, Westlake University, 2022 - 2023
-- MS student, University of Melbourne, 2019 - 2021
+- MS student, The University of Melbourne, 2019 - 2021
-- Undergrad student, University of Melbourne, 2016 - 2018
+- Undergrad student, The University of Melbourne, 2016 - 2018

 ## Publications